QuickBooks: QuickBooks Online

-Intuit also offers a cloud service called QuickBooks Online.
-The user pays a monthly subscription fee rather than an upfront fee and accesses the software exclusively through a secure logon via a Web browser.
-Intuit provides patches, and regularly upgrades the software automatically, but also includes pop-up ads within the application for additional paid services.

-As of May 2014, QuickBooks Online had the most subscribers for an online accounting platform, with 624,000 subscribers. compared to Xero, which reported 284,000 customers as of July 2014.

-The cloud version is a distinct product from the desktop version of QuickBooks, and has many features that work differently than they do in desktop versions.
+QuickBooks Online is Intuit's cloud-based accounting service, offered separately from the company's desktop products.
+It is sold by subscription and provides bookkeeping, invoicing, expense tracking, bank reconciliation and financial reporting, with integrations for payments, payroll and third-party business applications.

-In 2013, Intuit announced that it had rebuilt QuickBooks Online "from the ground up" with a platform that allows third parties to create small business applications and gives customers the ability to customize the online version of QuickBooks.
+In 2013, Intuit redesigned QuickBooks Online as a cloud platform intended to support third-party applications and international expansion.
+The following year marked a shift in the QuickBooks business, when more new customers chose QuickBooks Online than QuickBooks Desktop for the first time.
+Intuit reported 683,000 QuickBooks Online customers at the end of fiscal 2014.

-QuickBooks Online is supported on Chrome, Firefox, Internet Explorer 10, Safari 6.1, and also accessible via Chrome on Android and Safari on iOS 7.
-One may also access QuickBooks Online via an iPhone, a BlackBerry, and an Android web app.

-In 2011, Intuit introduced a UK-specific version of QuickBooks Online to address the specific VAT and European tax system.
-There are also versions customized for the Canadian, Indian, and Australian markets, as well as a global version that can be customized by the user.

-Quickbooks Online offers integration with other third-party software and financial services, such as banks, payroll companies, and expense management software.

-QuickBooks desktop also supports a migration feature where customers can migrate their desktop data from a pro or prem SKU's to Quickbooks Online.
+QuickBooks Online subsequently became the larger of Intuit's online and desktop accounting products by revenue.
+In the first nine months of fiscal 2026, QuickBooks Online Accounting generated $3.73 billion in revenue, compared with $1.27 billion from QuickBooks Desktop Accounting.
+For the full fiscal year, QuickBooks Online Accounting revenue increased by 23%.

+Artificial intelligence

+Generative AI was introduced to QuickBooks with Intuit Assist in 2023, providing personalised financial advice and recommendations.
+The service was expanded in 2024 to automate tasks such as invoicing and other financial workflows.

+In 2025, AI agents were added for accounting, payments, financial analysis and customer management.
+They can perform tasks such as transaction categorisation, reconciliation and invoice management.

+These capabilities were expanded in 2026 through Intuit Intelligence, which uses QuickBooks business data to answer financial questions and automate multi-step workflows.
+Intuit has described the broader strategy as moving from conventional financial software towards a "system of intelligence", while retaining human review for higher-stakes decisions.

 QuickBooks Point of Sale

 QuickBooks Point of Sale is software that replaces a retailer's cash register, tracks its inventory, sales, and customer information, and provides reports for managing its business and serving its customers.
 In early 2023, Intuit announced they would be discontinuing their Point of Sale software on October 3, 2023, including technical support and support of credit card Merchant Services, stating "the platform on which the software is built is unique, requires complex maintenance, and makes introducing new features very difficult".
-While the software would continue to function for end users after that date, Inuit will no longer provide software updates for security and functionality.
+While the software would continue to function for end users after that date, Intuit will no longer provide software updates for security and functionality.

 Add-on programs

 Through the Solutions Marketplace, Intuit encouraged third-party software developers to create programs that fill niche areas for specific industries and integrate with QuickBooks.
-Intuit partnered with Lighter Capital to create a $15 million fund for developers designing apps for Intuit Quickbooks.
+Intuit partnered with Lighter Capital to create a $15 million fund for developers designing apps for Intuit QuickBooks.
 The Intuit Developer Network provides marketing and technical resources, including software development kits (SDKs).

 Intuit's Lacerte and ProConnect Tax Online tax preparation software for professional accountants who prepare tax returns for a living integrates with QuickBooks in this way.
 Microsoft Office also integrates with QuickBooks.